13 Weeks Pregnant: Pregnancy Symptoms & Baby Development

 Pregnancy symptoms

-You’re out of your first trimester - are your pregnancy symptoms?
+You’re through your first trimester - are your pregnancy symptoms over?

 bladder-icon1